guffy1234/rust_ros2_demo_ws/README.md

 ## VS Code Extensions (recommended)
 - `Rust Extension Pack` — provides the Rust language support, formatting, and useful tooling for editing and debugging Rust.
 - `CMake Tools` — makes editing, configuring and building CMake/CMakeLists-based projects (such as ROS 2 packages) inside VS Code much easier.
+ - `C++ Extension Pack` — recommended for C++ development, debugging and IntelliSense (e.g. `ms-vscode.cpptools`).

+You can also find these recommendations in `.vscode/extensions.json` to make it easy to install the recommended extensions in VS Code.

 ## Architecture & Structure
 This workspace follows the standard ROS 2 colcon workspace layout with Rust packages built via Cargo wrapped by CMake.